 Who's in the mood for a big satisfying bowl of Spicy Ramen Noodles?
 I am!
 Ramen noodles are a pantry staple for households everywhere.
 It's such an easy thing to whip together with a packet of the store bought stuff, but did you know you can just as easily make homemade ramen noodles?

 I love making ramen soup at home.
 The big question is - is ramen a noodle dish or a soup?
 It's both!
 It's a Japanese noodle soup with a seasoned broth and many possible extras.
 It's extremely easy to customize to your own preferences.

-Let’s talk about how we make spicy ramen noodles, shall we?
+Let's talk about how to make spicy ramen noodles, shall we?

 Spicy Ramen Noodles Ingredients

 - Broth.
 I use 5 cups chicken broth as my base, but you can use vegetable broth.
 Beef broth works, too, but will have drastically different flavor.

 - Sliced Peppers.
 I use 2 serrano peppers for a good level of heat, though you can use milder peppers, such as jalapeno peppers.
 Try habanero peppers, ghost peppers or something superhot like scorpion peppers, 7 pot peppers or the Carolina reaper for some dramatic heat.

 - Fresh Garlic and Ginger.
 I use smashed garlic and minced ginger to season the ramen broth, but you can use dried if you'd prefer.